 Greases

 These are all essentially forms of grease which will always make it into the wastewater pipe of any commercial catering establishment as by-products of making and cooking food, especially on a large scale.
+It's not only the obvious culprits such as commercial fryers with their high oil use, that are major contributors to FOG in a commercial kitchen.
+Whether directly and indirectly, fats and grease are produced by a number of pieces of commercial kitchen equipment.
+All appliances and possible sources must be addressed and suitable precautions put into place.

 Any professional kitchen should already be making sure to pour excess FOGs into a separate container for safe disposal, rather than down the sink.
 Even if this process is diligently followed, you will never be able to stop all FOG from entering the drain, due to the processes of keeping dishes, pans and other kitchen utensils & equipment clean.